TPI-Immunogenetics/igmat/README.md

  - **run**: process the input sequence/file and run the annotation script.
  - **build**: build custom HMM models
  - **list**: handles the available HMM models

+## Examples ##
+IgMAT can be used as a stand alone tool, or embedded into a custom script.
+Please check the [examples](/docs/examples.md) and a tutorial about [embedding](/docs/embedding.md) IgMAT in your scripts.